spectrocloud/librarium/content/docs/08-user-management/4-saml-sso.md

 # Overview

 Palette supports Single Sign-On (SSO) with a variety of identity provider (IDP).
-Palette supports the following protocols for authentication and authorization.
+You can enable SSO in Palette by using the following protocols for authentication and authorization.

 - Security Assertion Markup Language (SAML) - SAML is a standalone protocol that requires a centralized identity provider (IDP) to manage user identities and credentials.
 SAML supports SSO and is commonly used for enterprise applications.